The New Indoor Outdoor Fabrics: Everything You Need To Know

 And with a little soft brushing

-If you have your furniture delivered with an indoor/outdoor fabric on it and there is a separate warranty card for the fabric attached, fill it out and send it back to the manufacturer.
-Remember that with furniture, the fabric, the cushion filling and the frame of your furniture (whether wood, metal, rattan, wicker or another material) are almost always under separate warranties.
+If you have your furniture delivered - with an indoor/outdoor fabric on it and there is a separate warranty card for the fabric attached, fill it out and send it back to the manufacturer.
+Remember, with furniture: the fabric, the cushion filling and the frame of your furniture {whether wood, metal, rattan, wicker or another material} are almost always under separate warranties.

 Do you remember how stiff the indoor/outdoor fabrics used to be that you sat on when you were a child or teen?
 Not anymore.
-Highly textured indoor/outdoor fabrics that drape beautifully and feel soft to the touch are commonplace now.
-They blow in a gentle breeze as gracefully as any other textile.
+Highly textured indoor/outdoor fabrics that drape beautifully and feel soft to the touch are commonplace now, and blow in a gentle breeze as gracefully as any other textile.

 Do you love the glamorous, plush texture and feel of velvets?
 Do you live in a bit of a cooler or coastal climate where it can get chilly, even during the summer?
 This is a Perennials Fabric indoor/outdoor solution dyed acrylic velvet.
 Isn’t this honeycombed texture lush?

-Do you need a soft, warm indoor/outdoor throw in case your guests get chilly?
-One that you can easily throw in the washing machine?
+Do you need a soft, warm indoor/outdoor throw in case your guests get chilled- that you can easily throw in the washing machine?
 This one is made with Sunbrella fabric by Joe Ruggiero for Textillery.

 Even in the most luxurious rooms, indoor/outdoor fabrics can now be used with ease, as they are in this stunning pool room in Tennessee designer Jamie Beckwith’s own home, below.